eashmore/csgo-time/docs/payout.md

 * `items` is a hash of item objects in the betting pool.
 Keys are ordered by their item value's price (highest to lowest)
-* `winBets` is an array of all the bets placed on the winning team sorted by total value of winnings
+* `winBets` is an array of all the bets placed on the winning team sorted by total value of winnings (highest to lowest)
 * `payUser()` adds the item to the user's stash and disassociates it with the current match
-* `updatePayout` redetermines the total value of a user's payout after an item is removed from the pool.
+* `updatePayout()` redetermines the total value of a user's payout after an item is removed from the pool.
 This is done to ensure a more even distribution across all winning users